C. T. C. de Crespigny: Military service

 Captain de Crespigny joined the 31st Light Horse Field Ambulance, Citizens Military Force, and was promoted lieutenant colonel in January 1913, captain (provisional) in January 1914, and major in January 1915.
-He joined the Australian Imperial FOrce for service in the First World War and as Lieutenant Colonel de Crespigny left South Australia on 20 May 1915 aboard RMS Mooltan, bound for Alexandria, Egypt, where he would serve as registrar and secretary of the 3rd Australian General Hospital.
+He joined the Australian Imperial Force for service in the First World War and as Lieutenant Colonel de Crespigny left South Australia on 20 May 1915 aboard RMS Mooltan, bound for Alexandria, Egypt, where he would serve as registrar and secretary of the 3rd Australian General Hospital.

 De Crespigny left Egypt for Gallipoli in August 1915, then on 28 September to the army hospital at Mudros, on Lemnos, where he served as second in command.
-From there to Alexandria on 27 January 1916 and Heliopolis 20 February, Marseilles in April, then put in charge of the 1st Australian General Hospital at Rouen, where he was mentioned in despatches while under command of General Sir Charles Monro.
+From there to Alexandria on 27 January 1916 and Heliopolis 20 February, Marseille in April, then put in charge of the 1st Australian General Hospital at Rouen, where he was mentioned in despatches while under command of General Sir Charles Monro.
 He spent much of the period 6 November 1916 to 3 March 1917 in hospital suffering cholecystitis.
 He returned to command at Rouen as temporary colonel and was mentioned in despatches 9 June 1917 by Sir Douglas Haig and was recommended for the Distinguished Service Order.
 He was again hospitalised, from 2 to 12 August 1917, and on 18 September promoted to colonel.
 He was transferred to London headquarters on 13 October and returned to Australia on 1 November, where he was "struck off strength".

 De Crespigny re-enlisted on 25 June 1918 and left aboard SS Gaika on 6 August, disembarking in London on 13 October, where he served as consulting physician at AIF headquarters.
 He left for Australia on 16 March 1919, and with Lieutenant Colonel Cudmore and Colonel Michael "Mick" Downey transshipped to Dunluce Castle at Alexandria on 7 April, arrived in Adelaide on 13 May, and his appointment was terminated 28 May.
 While in England he was admitted as a member of the Royal College of Physicians.